Mid-major: Issues mid-major programs face

 The NCAA tournament selection for the 2006 men's tournament was surrounded by controversy related to mid-major programs.
 A number of teams from mid-major conferences had unprecedented success in the non-conference portions of their schedule, and were therefore ranked highly in the RPI throughout the season.
 A change in the NCAA's RPI rating process prior to the 2005 season also improved many of these teams' chances by changing from a formula that treated home and road wins and losses equally, to a formula that gave higher weight to road games.
 Because many BCS conference teams played no more than one or two non-conference games away from home, there was a de facto bolstering of RPI ratings for many mid-major teams, leading to speculation about how this "new" version of the RPI would be used in the selection process by the NCAA tournament selection committee.
 In spite of a new precedent being set by the committee by leaving the highest ranked RPI team ever, #21 Missouri State of the Missouri Valley Conference, out of the tournament field, some mid-majors with strong RPI's received at-large bids over lower-ranked BCS conference teams.
 This prompted harsh criticism from sports writers and coaches of BCS conference teams that did not receive bids.
 This criticism flew in the face of the fact that the six BCS conferences still received more bids (32) from the committee than in most past years.
 The mid-major conference teams that were selected went on to silence those critics when a record number (five) advanced to the "Sweet 16".
-Even more significantly, one of those teams, George Mason of the Colonial Athletic Association, made it to the Final Four.
+Even more significantly, one of those teams, George Mason, then of the Colonial Athletic Association (now known as the Coastal Athletic Association), made it to the Final Four.
 In both the 2008 and 2009 NCAA tournaments, mid-major Siena had a strong showing, advancing to the second round with wins over Vanderbilt and Ohio State respectively.
 In the 2010 NCAA Division I men's basketball tournament, the Butler University Bulldogs reached the Final Four, becoming the 3rd mid-major to make the Final Four in the modern (1985–present) era.
 On April 3, they beat Michigan State of the Big Ten Conference to become the second mid-major to reach the national championship game since 1998.